HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 - Updated documentation for creating categories by using external URLs
 - Updated documentation for WAB filters
 - Updated documentation for generating WCM search URLs
+- New guidance for cleaning up WCM items
 - Notice of deprecation of Textbox.io Rich Text Editor

 **Digital Experience 8.5 and 9.0 Versions**